kkqin/securesocks5client/README.md

 # securesocks5client
-socks5 tls client
+socks5 tls client.
-no more need to say
+no more need to say.